grillazz/fastapi-redis/README.md

 Purpose of this showcase project is integrate modern NoSQL backend Redis with Async Python Framework as API for chemical compounds extended analyze with [RDKit](https://github.com/rdkit/rdkit) Library.

-Data set coming from pub chem database and you can download example from COVID-19 Disease Map here on this link: https://pubchem.ncbi.nlm.nih.gov/#query=covid-19
+Data set coming from pub chem database, and you can download example from COVID-19 Disease Map here on this link: https://pubchem.ncbi.nlm.nih.gov/#query=covid-19

 Pydantic schema was created for PubChem Compounds.
 You can replace it with your own schema to accept other source of SMILES.